rex-9/auth-service-web/README.md

 # 📖 Auth Service Web <a name="about-project"></a>

-**Auth Service Web** serves as the frontend application for [Auth Service](https://google.com/) providing a robust foundation for diverse product development needs.
+**Auth Service Web** is a robust frontend framework for authenticated web applications, offering a solid foundation for diverse product development needs.
+This repository also serves as an excellent learning resource for anyone looking to master frontend web development.
+It emphasizes best practices on the client side, enabling developers to write simple yet clean code.
 You can find the corresponding backend application here: [Auth Service Api](https://github.com/rex-9/auth-service-api).

+## 🚀 Featuring!

+### 🌟 Modern Tech Stack

+- **React with TypeScript**: Enjoy the benefits of a strongly-typed language for building robust and scalable applications.
+- **TailwindCSS for UI**: Rapidly build modern and responsive user interfaces with utility-first CSS.
+- **Vite for Hosting**: Experience fast and efficient development with Vite's lightning-fast build tool.

+### 🗃️ State Management & Storage

+- **Jotai**: Simplify state management and local storage with Jotai's atomic state management library.

+### 🏗️ Design Patterns & Architecture

+- **MVC Design Pattern**: Maintain a clean separation of concerns with the Model-View-Controller design pattern.
+- **Dockerized**: Easily deploy and manage your application with Docker.
+- **Clean Architecture**: Ensure maintainability and scalability with a clean and modular architecture.

+### 🔐 Authentication & Security

+- **Email-Password Authentication**: Securely authenticate users with email and password.
+- **Google Authentication**: Provide a seamless login experience with Google OAuth.
+- **Forgot Password & Reset Password**: Allow users to recover their accounts with ease.
+- **Email Confirmation**: Verify user email addresses to enhance security.

 ## 🛠 Built With <a name="built-with"></a>